jacobcamilleri/Analyzing-the-UX-of-Google-Flights---A-Text-Mining-Approach/README.md

   - Bigram: ‘Google flight’ was prominently featured as a bigram.
 Apart from reiterating Google Flights for clarity when reading task descriptions, PPT01 and PPT02 made comparisons between Google Flights, Skyscanner and the newly-discovered Google Explore.
 In that context, users found Google Flights to be less appealing and expressed a preference to explore organically.

   - Trigram: ‘Coming seven days’ was the most popular trigram.
 PPT03 reiterated the word-level trigram for clarity when browsing through the calendar during date selection in Task 1.
-Overall, users found the the evaluation of flight prices in the dates view to be a positive UX attribute in this study.
+Overall, users found the the evaluation of flight prices in the date picker to be a positive UX attribute in this study.

 **2. Topic Modelling**